meleu/tdd-ruby/hello-world.md

 cd hello
 ```

-Create a new file called `hello.rb` and put the following code inside it:
+Open your favorite editor, create a new file called `hello.rb` and put the following code inside it:

 ```ruby
 puts("Hello, World")